suvani-ctrl/AssemblyProgramming/Strings1Readme.md

 Loads the first character of string1 into the bl register in the .text section.
 Exits the program using a system call.
 Code Explanation 📝
-Here's the code structure and what each part does:
+Here’s the code structure and what each part does:

 asm
 Copy code